Ramy-y/K.S.C-Web/README.txt

 After making the changes please upload to repository so the website deployer - netlify - can implement the changes to the public

-(Must use Git service to connect codes repository to netlify: Github, Gitlab, etc) (recommended to install Nodejs)
+(Must use Git service to connect codes repository to netlify: Github, Gitlab, etc)

+Build command: parcel build Home.html
+Publish Directory: dist
+Production branch: Master/Main (whatever you have your repo set to)

+(recommended to install Nodejs)

 ... and thats it!